 The Northman (2022)

-It’s turning out to be quite the year for Ethan Hawke in 2022.
-Not only did he dive into the MCU timeline as the bad guy in Moon Knight, and star in the new horror movie The Black Phone, but he also had a key role in the epic Viking revenge story The Northman, from visionary director Robert Eggers.
+2022 was quite the year for Hawke.
+Not only did he dive into the MCU timeline as the bad guy in the Marvel series Moon Knight, and star in the horror movie The Black Phone, but he also had a key role in the epic Viking revenge story The Northman, from visionary director Robert Eggers.

 Bloody battles: The best war movies of all time

 “I will avenge you, Father,” pledges Amleth, as he sets out on his deadly mission to take the life of the man who killed his beloved father.
-Hawke is the daddy in question, and brings his captivating screen presence to the role of King Aurvandill in one of the best movies of 2022.
+Hawke is the morally questionable daddy in question, and brings his captivating screen presence to the role of King Aurvandill in one of the best movies of 2022.
 By the end of the action movie epic, you’ll wonder if he was worth avenging after all.

 First Reformed (2017)